 GRE® General Test (tests taken on or after August 1, 2013)

-Combined score (Verbal and Quantitative Reasoning) of at least 312; Analytical writing score of at least 4.50; GRE® Biology subject exam strongly recommended but not required.
+Combined score (Verbal and Quantitative Reasoning) of at least 312; Analytical writing score of at least 4.50.

 For international students: to be considered for admission, applicants are required to achieve a minimum score of 85 (iBT), with section scores of no less than: Writing 22, Speaking 17, Reading 20, Listening 17.
 Official scores of 6.5 or higher from the University of Cambridge's International English Language Testing System (IELTS) may be considered in lieu of a TOEFL score.